savannaac/adnat/README.md

 - Leave organization by selecting your organization (under "your organization:") on the home page
 - Must belong to organization to edit (select joined organization under "all organizations:")
 - Delete organization by selecting any organization (under "all organizations:") on the home page
-  - Must belong to organization to delete
+  - Must leave your own organization to delete

 ## Contributing